arthtalati/arthtalati/README.md

 - :sunglasses: I’m looking for fall internships and full time roles starting from Fall 2020 as an Data Scientist or Data Engineer.

-- 📫 How to reach me: arthtalatilp@gmail.com
+- 📫 How to reach me: atalati@seas.upenn.edu

 - 😄 Pronouns: He/Him/His